+Duration of last job

+The period from the commencement of the last job up to the time the person ceased working in that job.

+Duration with employer/business at February 2010 The period between the commencement with the current employer/business and the week before the interview.

+Employed

-Employed People aged 15 years and over who, during the reference week: worked for one hour or more for pay, profit, commission or payment in kind, in a job or business or on a farm (comprising employees, employers and own account workers); or worked for one hour or more without pay in a family business or on a farm (i.e. contributing family workers); or were employees who had a job but were not at work and were: away from work for less than four weeks up to the end of the reference week; or away from work for more than four weeks up to the end of the reference week and received pay for some or all of the four week period to the end of the reference week; or away from work as a standard work or shift arrangement; or on strike or locked out; or on workers' compensation and expected to return to their job; or Employees People who work for a public or private employer and receive remuneration in wages, salary, a retainer fee from their employer while working on a commission basis, tips, piece rates, or payment in kind, or people who operate their own incorporated enterprise with or without hiring employees.
-Employer/business at February 2008 See 'Current employer/business'.
-Employers People who operate their own unincorporated economic enterprise or engage independently in a profession or trade, and hire one or more employees.
-Employment type Classifies employed people according to the following categories on the basis of their main job (that is, the job in which they usually worked the most hours): Employees (excluding owner managers of incorporated enterprises) with paid leave entitlements without paid leave entitlements Owner managers of incorporated enterprises Owner managers of unincorporated enterprises Contributing family workers.
-Industry An industry is a group of businesses or organisations that undertake similar economic activities to produce both goods and services.
+People aged 15 years and over who, during the reference week:

+- worked for one hour or more for pay, profit, commission or payment in kind, in a job or business or on a farm (comprising employees, employers and own account workers); or - worked for one hour or more without pay in a family business or on a farm (i.e. contributing family workers); or - were employees who had a job but were not at work and were: - away from work for less than four weeks up to the end of the reference week; or - away from work for more than four weeks up to the end of the reference week and received pay for some or all of the four week period to the end of the reference week; or - away from work as a standard work or shift arrangement; or - on strike or locked out; or - on workers' compensation and expected to return to their job; or - were employers or own account workers who had a job, business or farm, but were not at work.

+Employees

+People who work for a public or private employer and receive remuneration in wages, salary, a retainer fee from their employer while working on a commission basis, tips, piece rates, or payment in kind, or people who operate their own incorporated enterprise with or without hiring employees.

+Employer/business at February

+See 'Current employer/business'.

+Employers

+People who operate their own unincorporated economic enterprise or engage independently in a profession or trade, and hire one or more employees.

+Employment type

+Classifies employed people according to the following categories on the basis of their main job (that is, the job in which they usually worked the most hours):

+- Employees (excluding owner managers of incorporated enterprises); - with paid leave entitlements; - without paid leave entitlements; - Owner managers of incorporated enterprises; - Owner managers of unincorporated enterprises; and - Contributing family workers.

+Full-time workers in main job

+Employed people who usually worked 35 hours or more a week (in their main job) and others who, although usually worked less than 35 hours a week, worked 35 hours or more during the reference week.

+Industry

+An industry is a group of businesses or organisations that undertake similar economic activities to produce both goods and services.
 In this product, industry is classified according to the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).

-Job leavers People who ceased a job voluntarily, because: of unsatisfactory work arrangements/pay/hours; or the job was seasonal, temporary or a holiday job and they left that job to return to studies; or they retired, started a new business, got a better job, left for family reasons.
-Job losers People who ceased a job involuntarily, because: they were retrenched or their business closed down because of financial difficulties; or the job was seasonal, temporary or a holiday job and they did not leave that job to return to studies; or they left their job because of their own ill health or injury.
-Last job The last job in which employment ceased during the reference period.
+Last job

+The last job in which employment ceased during the reference period.

+Level of highest educational attainment

+Level of highest educational attainment identifies the highest achievement a person has attained in any area of study.
+It is not a measurement of the relative importance of different fields of study but a ranking of qualifications and other educational attainments regardless of the particular area of study or the type of institution in which the study was undertaken.
+See Appendix 1 of Labour Mobility, Australia, February 2010 (cat. no. 6209.0) for an explanation of how highest level is derived.